Network Membership & Discovery

 - Renew/rotate credentials on a schedule

-Registration is an additive extension and can be ignored by untrusted agents.
+Registration is an additive extension and can be ignored by untrusted PNodes.

 Summary